tslake/cyberbootcamp/README.md

 ## Access Policies
 The machines on the internal network are not exposed to the public Internet.
-Only the Jumpbox machine can accept connections from the Internet.
+Only the Jumpbox Provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

-* 23.184.225.164
+* Personal IP Address

 Machines within the network can only be accessed by SSH.

-* The machine allowed to access the ELK VM was the Jumpbox.
+* The machine allowed to access the ELK VM is the Jumpbox Provisioner.
 Its private IP address is: 10.0.0.4

 A summary of the access policies in place can be found in the table below: